-The screen is said to be three times brighter than LCD TVs, it looks massive from the photo compared to the models standing next to it.
+The screen is said to be three times brighter than LCD TVs, making it a standout in terms of brightness and visual impact.
+From the photo, it looks massive compared to the models standing next to it, highlighting its impressive size and presence.

-Another advantage of using small sized OLED parts to make the TV is that there is no limit to how big the display can be made, and the size of the displays is only limited by the resolution of images and video that will be shown on it.
+One of the significant advantages of using small-sized OLED parts to make the TV is that there is no limit to how big the display can be made.
+This modular design means that the size of the displays is only limited by the resolution of images and video that will be shown on it.
+For instance, if higher resolution content becomes available, even larger displays can be created without compromising image quality.

 via OLED Display